Sara F. Grace, M.D.

 Location(s): N. Durham, Cary

-Dr. Grace is a fellow of the American Academy of Ophthalmology, a member of the American Association for Pediatric Ophthalmology and Strabismus, a member of the Alpha Omega Alpha Honor Medical Society and the Gold Humanism Honor Society.
+Dr. Grace is a fellow of the American Academy of Ophthalmology, a member of the American Association for Pediatric Ophthalmology and Strabismus, and a member of the Alpha Omega Alpha Honor Medical Society and the Gold Humanism Honor Society.